KayceP/Linux-Server-Configuration/README.md

 For this project, we were tasked with taking a baseline installation of a Linux distribution and preparing it to host a previous web application we built, the [Item Catalog Project](https://github.com/KayceP/OMenu).

-This included installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+This included installing updates, additional packages, securing it from a number of attack vectors and installing/configuring web and database servers.

 Our reviewer was issued a login with root access, and had to log into our server and validate our work, and tested the server/web application for functonality and security.

-While not meant for anyone to test beyond our reviewer, the full project details will be documented below.
+The full steps I took to complete the project are documented below.

 This project utilizes: